savina-chan/rate-my-class/README.md

-# RateMyCSClass
+# RateMyClass

 ## Overview

-RateMyCSClass is a web application designed to help NYU students make informed decisions about computer science classes by providing detailed, student-generated reviews and ratings.
-Unlike platforms that focus solely on professor reviews, RateMyCSClass centers on the classes themselves, offering insights into aspects like difficulty, workload, and learning value.
-This focus allows students to evaluate classes based on past student experiences, enabling them to choose classes that best align with their academic goals and learning preferences.
+RateMyClass is a web application designed to help NYU students make informed decisions about their courses by providing detailed, student-generated reviews and ratings.
+Unlike platforms that focus solely on professor reviews, RateMyClass centers on the courses themselves, offering insights into aspects like difficulty, workload, and learning value.
+This focus allows students to evaluate courses based on past student experiences, enabling them to choose classes that best align with their academic goals and learning preferences.

-Through RateMyCSClass, students can browse a comprehensive catalog of computer science classes, view aggregate ratings, and read detailed reviews.
-Registered users can also contribute their own feedback, rate classes they've taken, and engage in a community of peers with similar academic interests.
-The platform's goal is to create a reliable resource for students navigating NYU's CS curriculum, fostering a more transparent and informed class selection process.
+Through RateMyClass, users can browse a dynamic catalog of classes, view aggregate ratings, and read detailed reviews.
+Registered users can create new class entries, contribute their own feedback, rate classes they've taken, and engage in a community of peers with similar academic interests.
+The platform's goal is to create a reliable and flexible resource for students navigating their academic options, fostering a more transparent and informed class selection process.

 ## Data Model

 The application will store Users, Classes, and Reviews, along with a relationship between them to maintain review contributions and ratings.

-* Users can submit multiple Reviews and rate multiple Classes.
+* Users can create new Classes, submit multiple Reviews, and rate multiple Classes.
 * Each Class can have multiple Reviews associated with it.
 * Each Review includes a reference to the Class and User who submitted it.